 We promise to never sell, share or make your details public.

 Fed up with trying to find a physio specialist in rugby or football?
-Look no further, our Physiotherapists have experience in national and international rugby players.
+Look no further, our Physiotherapists have experience in national and international Rugby, Football and Australian Rules Football players.

-We have Physiotherapists and Osteopaths who are specialists in Rugby, Football and AFL.
+We have Physiotherapists and Osteopaths who are specialists in Rugby, Football and Australian Rule Football.
 They have worked with international and national professional teams and some still do!

 They have headed up performance, injury prevention and rehab programmes within these sports and are experts at diagnosing and treating rugby and football injuries both pitch side through to strength and conditioning at end stage rehab.

 Our clinicians have post graduate qualifications in sports medicine and use hands on techniques, high level rehab and the latest screening to get their patients back on the pitch as soon as safely possible.

 “Since working with Tom his dedication and high standard of care has been integral in maintaining the health and well-being of not only myself but the rest of the squad at Irish.”
 Ben Franks, 2001 and 2015 winner of Rugby World Cup with the All Blacks

 All of our videos are completely free and help to give a visual hints and tips.View Now